finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new TransactionPortfoliosApi();
-            var scope = scope_example;  // string | The scope of the transaction portfolio.
+            var scope = scope_example;  // string | The scope of the portfolio
-            var code = code_example;  // string | The code of the transaction portfolio.
-Together with the scope this uniquely identifies              the transaction portfolio. var effectiveAt = effectiveAt_example;  // string | The effectiveAt datetime of the holdings adjustment. var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve the holdings adjustment.
-Defaults to the current              datetime if not specified. (optional)
+            var code = code_example;  // string | The code of the portfolio
+            var effectiveAt = effectiveAt_example;  // string | The effective time of the holdings adjustment var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | Optional.
+The AsAt date of the data (optional)

             try
             {
-                // Get holdings adjustment
+                // Get holding adjustment
                 HoldingsAdjustment result = apiInstance.GetHoldingsAdjustment(scope, code, effectiveAt, asAt);
                 Debug.WriteLine(result);
             }